Larry Taunton

-Larry Alex Taunton (born, May 24, 1967) is an American author, columnist, and cultural commentator.
+Larry Alex Taunton (born May 24, 1967) is an American author, columnist, and cultural commentator.
 Larry Taunton's work has been covered by the BBC, The New York Times, and many others.

 Career

 Larry Taunton has personally engaged some of the most outspoken opponents of Christianity, including Richard Dawkins, Christopher Hitchens, and Peter Singer.
 In 2007, he organized "The God Delusion Debate" between Dawkins and Christian apologist John Lennox concerning Dawkins' arguments against Christianity as set forth in his bestselling book, The God Delusion.
 The discussion was heard by over a million people worldwide.
 In 2008, he chaired a follow-up debate at the University of Oxford.
 In 2010, Taunton publicly debated Christopher Hitchens.
 In 2015, he debated atheist Daniel Dennett and imam Zaid Shakir on Al Jazeera America, as well as skeptic writer Michael Shermer.
 He has also been a guest on a variety of television and radio shows, and has been quoted by the New York Times and Vanity Fair, among other newspapers and magazines.

 When not writing, teaching, or producing, Taunton travels widely, speaking on issues of faith and culture.

-In 2016, Taunton published a book entitled The Faith of Christopher Hitchens about his friendship with the late atheist, in which he claimed that Hitchens seemed to be reevaluating his religious options, "if only theoretically," after his cancer diagnosis.
+In 2016, Taunton published a book entitled The Faith of Christopher Hitchens about his friendship with the late atheist, in which he claimed that Hitchens seemed to be re-evaluating his religious options, "if only theoretically," after his cancer diagnosis.
 But the author is nonetheless clear that he does not believe Christopher Hitchens made a deathbed conversion: "I make no Lady Hope-like claims regarding Christopher Hitchens.
 As we have seen, there were no reports of a deathbed conversion."

 In 2020, Taunton published a book entitled Around the World in (More Than) 80 Days about his experiences in other countries, and contrasting those experiences with America.
 His writing frequently promotes Cultural Marxism conspiracy theory.